 - Select structures using the Anatomy Tree and then apply paint to them

 The easiest way to paint one or just a few anatomical structures in Human Studio is to select a color and start clicking on your 3D model.
-Just like in Microsoft Paint, this will essentially "fill" each structure with the color or effect you've chosen.
+Just like in Microsoft Paint, this will essentially "fill" each structure with the color or effect you have chosen.

 To paint your 3D model directly:

 - Select Paint in the toolbar at the top of the page.
-You’ll see your cursor switch to a paint can icon.
+You will see your cursor switch to a paint can icon.

 - Select a color or effect from the palette on the right side of the page, or click on the Custom tab to create your own custom color and/or effects.

-- Once you've selected your color or effect, click on the structure(s) in your 3D model you'd like to paint.
+- Once you have selected your color or effect, click on the structure(s) in your 3D model you would like to paint.

-If you're going to be painting more than a few anatomical structures – or a whole organ system – or you need to paint structures that are currently hidden from view or otherwise cannot be selected, consider using the Anatomy Tree.
-By selecting the structures in the Anatomy Tree first and then applying your paint, you'll save time and be sure you are painting the correct structures.
+If you are going to be painting more than a few anatomical structures – or a whole organ system – or you need to paint structures that are currently hidden from view or otherwise cannot be selected, consider using the Anatomy Tree.
+By selecting the structures in the Anatomy Tree first and then applying your paint, you will save time and be sure you are painting the correct structures.

 To paint with the Anatomy Tree: